usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

   residential facilities standards, which would harmonize the regulatory requirements under the ADA and section 504.
 The Department chose the option that harmonizes the regulatory
-  requirements: coverage under the residential facilities standards.  </p>
+  requirements: coverage under the residential facilities standards.

-<p>In the NPRM, the Department expressed concern that the
-  residential facilities standards do not include a requirement for clear floor space next to beds similar to the requirement in the transient lodging standards and as a result, the Department proposed adding a provision that would require certain social service center establishments that provide sleeping rooms with more than 25 beds to ensure that a minimum of 5 percent of the beds have clear floor space in accordance with section 806.2.3 or 2004 ADAAG.</p>
+In the NPRM, the Department expressed concern that the residential facilities standards do not include a requirement for clear floor space next to beds similar to the requirement in the transient lodging standards and as a result, the Department proposed adding a provision that would require certain social service center establishments that provide sleeping rooms with more than 25 beds to ensure that a minimum of 5 percent of the beds have clear floor space in accordance with section 806.2.3 or 2004 ADAAG.

-<p> In the NPRM, the Department requested information from providers
-  who operate homeless shelters, transient group homes, halfway houses, and other social service center establishments, and from the clients of these facilities who would be affected by this proposed
+In the NPRM, the Department requested information from providers who operate homeless shelters, transient group homes, halfway houses, and other social service center establishments, and from the clients of these facilities who would be affected by this proposed